-Meg Lemieur is an artist based in the ancestral lands of the Lenni Lenape, now known as Philadelphia, Pennsylvania.
+Meg Lemieur is freelance illustrator based in the ancestral lands of the Lenni Lenape, now known as Philadelphia, Pennsylvania.
 She illustrates using pen, paper, and digital color.
 Her work focuses on natural and urban environments and subjects, while lending her skills to numerous environmental and racial justice issues.
 When she isn't drawing, Meg builds fluffy puppets, plunks away on her piano, tends to her little garden, hikes amongst the tallest trees, and reads about dinosaurs.